peteranastasiou/sigil/README.md

 `./bin/sigil [filename.sigil]` to run a script

 # Features
+Sigil is a whitespace agnostic, semicolons-and-braces language.

+Parentheses are optional around conditionals and braces are compulsory.

 ### Variables
 Declaration is made with `var` (mutable) or `const` (immutable).

 Scoped variables are stored on the stack, top-level variables are globals in the heap.

-Lists, numbers and strings are supported
+Lists, numbers and strings are supported at this time.
 ```
 var ls = [1, "2", 3];
 const a = 0.5;